UMDLARS/PDP-12_Tools/unmodified-umd-disks/boot-changes.md

 DSK=SDSY:SDB0
 ```

-We can now exit out of build using the `BOOT` command.W
+We can now exit out of build using the `BOOT` command.
-hen `WRITE ZERO DIRECT?` comes up, press the enter/return key:
+When `WRITE ZERO DIRECT?` comes up, press the enter/return key:
 ```
 $BOOT
 WRITE ZERO DIRECT?